NEW-TOP-4.2.jpg

 the golden ratio.

-As 3D printing adoption continues,
+As 3D printing adoption increases,

 the manufacturing industry

-has begun shifting toward
+has been shifting toward

-Heliolithography by OM.
+rotational technology by OM.

 When we first announced OM in 2014,